CODES

 For example, where a licensed operator sponsors a sporting team which includes a minor, or other event or sport in which minors are engaged, the licensed operator may depict the team, event or sport in advertising or marketing communication without breaching the Code where the minor is shown in an incidental role and there is no implication the minor will engage in wagering activities.

-2.3 Advertising or Marketing Communication for a Wagering Product or Service must not depict a person aged 18-24 years old engaged in wagering activities.
+3. Advertising or Marketing Communication for a Wagering Product or Service must not depict a person aged 18-24 years old engaged in wagering activities.

-SECTION 2.3 Practice Note
+Section 2.3: Practice Note

 While wagering is legally restricted to persons 18 years and over, there is a requirement that individuals aged 18-24 appearing in advertising or marketing communications are not depicted engaging in wagering activities.
 The age restriction is to avoid the possibility that the individual may appear to be under 18 years of age.
 Individuals aged 18-24 may be featured without breaching the Code where, for example, they are depicted in material in a place where a bet can be placed, for instance, a licensed operator’s website.
 An individual aged 18-24 may be used to illustrate specific betting selections where that individual is the subject of the bet offered.
 The depiction must show them in the context of the ability to place a bet and not depict the individual engaging in wagering activity.

-2.4 Advertising or Marketing Communication for a Wagering Product or Service must not portray, condone or encourage wagering in combination with the consumption of alcohol.
+4. Advertising or Marketing Communication for a Wagering Product or Service must not portray, condone or encourage wagering in combination with the consumption of alcohol.

-SECTION 2.4 Practice Note
+Section 2.4: Practice Note

 This provision does not prevent associating alcohol with wagering generally; it refers to the combination of the consumption of alcohol and wagering, for example, by depicting a person drinking alcohol while placing a bet.
 The following examples would not, in and of themselves, breach the Code: